 I get it!

 Setting up an ROI-driven podcast can be overwhelming, and that’s why at Forward Launch, we take on all the hassle and use our highly-specialized process to create and present you with a fully-formed podcast in 3 weeks.
+So, if you need help setting up a podcast designed to attract B2B decision makers from day one, or you want to optimize your existing podcast to attract decision-makers, click this link to schedule a discovery session.

 Ram is a serial entrepreneur and expert in technology, marketing and sales with nearly 30 years of experience.
 He founded Bento to revolutionize the dental insurance system and provide affordable oral care for all Americans.
 He has also successfully built and sold multiple startups, including Cimaron, CHiL Semiconductor, and Sanovi.
 Ram has held senior positions at companies such as AMCC, IR, and AT&T Bell Labs.
 He is regarded as one of Boston's best entrepreneurs and engineers.